Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADGroup.md

 ```

 ### -ObjectId
-The unique identifier of a group in Azure Active Directory (ObjectId)
+The unique identifier of a group in the Microsoft Entra ID (ObjectId)

 ```yaml
 Type: String